benzitney/lookml-style-guide/adding_comparison_measures.md

 We are updating our LookML code to make it easier for users to do time-based comparisons for different measures.
 This involves updating all of our existing measures and creating derivate measures of those existing measures.

 These are the high-level steps.
-1. Find all `type: sum` measures that aren't hidden, then (1) add a filter to them and (2) update/add their `group_label` parameters.
-Create derivative measures off of those existing non-hidden `sum` measures that will give the Comparison period value, Change between the Current period and comparison period, and % Change between the current period and the comparison period
+1. Find all `type: sum` or `type: count_distinct` measures that aren't hidden, then (1) add a filter to them and (2) update/add their `group_label` parameters.
+Create derivative measures off of those existing non-hidden measures that will give the Comparison period value, Change between the Current period and comparison period, and % Change between the current period and the comparison period
 2. Do the same for non-hidden `type: number` measures.
 We do this as a distinct step because it will require usage of measures created in step 2
 3. Apply LookML style guidelines to the entire view file.
 These should already be stored in your knowledge base.
 If you do not already have them , they are here: https://github.com/benzitney/lookml-style-guide/blob/main/view_files.md